Intermediate Power BI (session 5)

 Published

-This is part of our intermediate-level Power BI desktop course.
+This session is part of our intermediate-level Power BI desktop course.
 The course structure is as follows:

 Previous attendees have said…